keymanapp/help.keyman.com/developer/keyboards/standard/index.md

 ### S: Simplicity

-It is already overwhelming enough to get started with a new keyboard, so we should look for a way to encourage users to keep using it by making it simple and solve issues.
+It is already overwhelming enough to introduce a new keyboard for users to adapt to, so we should look for a way to encourage them to keep on using it by making it simple and solving known issues.
 You should raise some questions as such:

 -   **Should some characters be omitted?**

     Be mindful of every character you add to your keyboard.
 The temptation to include lots of extra characters does sound beneficial, but it might not help as much.
 Overall, don't overload keys with too many variants.

 -   **Who are your target users?**

-    Does one keyboard need two languages?
+    * Does one keyboard need two languages?

-    Is the keyboard mainly used for mathematics and physics?
+    * Is the keyboard mainly used for mathematics and physics?

-    Will it be a specialized keyboard for specialized users?
+    * Will it be a specialized keyboard for specialized users?

-    How exactly do the Modifier keys work on the keyboard?
+    * How exactly do the Modifier keys work on the keyboard?

 -   **Which technical details can you hide from Users?**